 At the conclusion of six sessions we will have 91 departments who have participated

-Also a new Sample "Citizen Complaint Policy" which includes guidelines for the handling of complaints against Police Department Members, types of complaints, receipt of complaints, complaint investigation, complaint disposition, formal documentation, notifying complaints, internal complaints, and a Police Citizen Complaint Report was distributed to every police department in Allegheny County.
+A new model “Citizen Compliant Policy” which includes guidelines for the handling of complaints against Police Department Members, types of complaints, receipt of complaints, complaint investigation, complaint disposition, formal documentation, notifying complaints, internal complaints, and a Police Citizen Complaint Report was distributed to every police department in Allegheny County.

 In partnership with the Allegheny County District Attorney’s Office and the Western Pennsylvania, Chiefs of Police Association, sample guidelines were developed that may help outline as to what conduct violates the third clause of Title 18 Pa.
 C.S. § 5503 the Pennsylvania Disorderly Conduct statute.

 In partnership with Allegheny County District Attorney Zappala we purchased cameras, developed a model policy, and implemented a pilot project for the audio-video recording of custodial interrogations.

 In further expansion of the ongoing working partnership between the Allegheny County Chiefs of Police Association and Allegheny County District Attorney Zappala a revised and updated Model Body Worn Camera Policy was developed.
 In 2015 the development of this policy was complicated by the fact that in Pennsylvania, the use of a Body Worn Camera by a police officer is regulated by (audio) the Pennsylvania Wiretap Act, Title 18 Pa.C.S.A. §5702 and (video) the United States Constitution 4th Amendment, the Pennsylvania Constitution Article 1-Section 8 and Pennsylvania Search & Seizure case law.
 Working in partnership with the Pennsylvania Legislature in 2017 Act 22 was passed that permitted the use of BWCs by Police.